 Alternatives to the B9 Organ Machine

-The only decent alternative to the B9 I would suggest is to use a MIDI pickup system such as the Roland GK-3 and connect it to something like the Roland GR-55.
-This option is far more expensive and requires a lot more gear, but the advantage is that in addition to creating organ sounds, you can produce any other instrument sounds.
+An alternative to using a pedal to recreate organ/keyboard sounds is to use a MIDI system.
+The way this works is you use a MIDI pickup system such as the Roland GK-3 and connect it to something like the Roland GR-55.
+This option is far more expensive and requires a lot more gear, but the advantage is that in addition to creating organ sounds, you can produce any other instrument sounds (synths, bass, string instruments, brass instruments, ambient, etc.).
 Having MIDI pickups on your guitar completely opens your tonal possibilities.

 If you’re only interested in an organ sound, the B9 Organ Machine is a far simpler and cheaper option.
 Alternatively, if you want to produce other instrument sounds, a MIDI pickup system will give you the flexibility not possible with pedals.